yosinski/deep-visualization-toolbox/README.md

     $ make -j
     $ make -j pycaffe

-As noted above, feel free to compile in `CPU_ONLY` mode.
+As noted above, feel free to compile in `CPU_ONLY` mode if desired.

-### Step 2:
+### Step 2: Download and configure Deep Visualization Toolbox code

-Download the Deep Visualization Toolbox code.
 You can put it wherever you like:

     $ git clone https://github.com/yosinski/deep-visualization-toolbox
     $ cd deep_visualization_toolbox

-Copy settings.py.template to settings.py and edit it so the `caffevis_caffe_root` variable points to your caffe directory:
+Copy settings.py.template to settings.py and edit it so the `caffevis_caffe_root` variable points to the directory where you've compiled caffe in Step 1:

     $ cp settings.py.template settings.py
     $ < edit settings.py >